ethereumclassic/ethereumclassic.github.io/content/blog/2022-02-21-core-devs-call-22-ecip-1049-proposed-rejection/index.en.md

 * 13. [ETC Core Devs Call 22: Proposed Rejection of ECIP-1049 #460](https://github.com/ethereumclassic/ECIPs/issues/460)
 * 14. [Rejected Status ecip-1049 #465](https://github.com/ethereumclassic/ECIPs/issues/465)

-### It should be noted in this new discussion thread, this ECIP appears to be contentious (as documented in all the previous threads/recordings) and has a high-probability of a chain split between the GPU Miners on ETCHash and the FPGA & ASIC miners on SHA3.
+### It should be noted in this new discussion thread, this ECIP appears to be contentious (as documented in all the previous threads/recordings) and has a high-probability of a chain split between the GPU Miners on ETCHash and the FPGA & ASIC miners on Keccak256.

 ![ETC Core Devs Call 22 - Proposed Rejection of Keccak256 ECIP-1049](./etchash-vs-keccak256.png)

-### Recording of Core Devs Call 22
+### Recording of Ethereum Classic Core Devs Call 22 - Proposed Rejection of Keccak256 ECIP-1049

 * Video: https://www.youtube.com/watch?v=SV3WJwEfJwo